chizzletaz/MilestoneProject4/README.md

             STATIC_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{STATICFILES_LOCATION}/'
             MEDIA_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{MEDIAFILES_LOCATION}/'
         ```
         > 'Cache control' will tell the browser that it's okay to cache static files for a long time.
         > 'Bucket Config' will tell Django which bucket it should be communicating with.
-        > 'Static and media files' will tell where to find static and media files
+        > 'Static and media files' will tell where to find static and media files.
         > 'Override static and media URLs in production' will tell which url's to use in production.

         - Go to Heroku and add these values to the Config Vars (under Settings):
         ![Heroku Config Vars](/https://github.com/chizzletaz/SpaceTravelAgency/blob/main/README/images/config-vars.png)